Common St. Johnswort – Hypericum perforatum

 Flowers and fruit

-Bright yellow to orange-yellow flowers with five petals are approximately 0.75 inch wide, often with several black dots along the petal margins.
+Bright yellow to orange-yellow flowers with five petals are approximately 0.75 inches wide, often with several black dots along the petal margins.
 Fruit are capsules with three cells containing numerous dark brown to black, cylinder-shaped seeds.

 Reproduction